 SEED Wayne is dedicated to building sustainable food systems on the campus of Wayne State University and in Detroit area communities.
-SEED Wayne works in partnership with community-based organizations promoting access to healthy foods, urban agriculture, farm-to-institution, and food planning and policy development.
+SEED Wayne works in partnership with community-based organizations to promote access to healthy foods, urban agriculture, farm-to-institution, healthy eating, and food planning and policy development.

-SEED Wayne embraces core university functions in teaching, research, engagement and operations.
+SEED Wayne integrates core university functions in teaching, research, engagement and operations.
 Student leadership is central to SEED Wayne’s success.
 SEED Wayne projects are located on campus and in the community.